 Hormone therapy involves changing the levels of certain hormones in the body.
 This could impact the cancer cells that depend on such hormones for their growth, thereby arresting their growth.
 During endometrial cancer, the hormones affected are estrogen and progesterone and the drugs that control these hormones help the cancer cells to shrink and die.

 Targeted therapy uses certain drugs to specifically identify and target cancer cells, without affecting normal cells.
 Monoclonal antibodies, mTOR inhibitors, and signal transduction inhibitors are three types of targeted therapy used to treat endometrial cancer.
 Often, targeted therapy is used in combination with chemotherapy to treat advanced endometrial cancers.

-The prognosis of the endometrial cancer depends on its type and stage.
+The prognosis of endometrial cancer depends on its type and stage.
 However, the prognosis for endometrial cancer is usually good due to early diagnosis, as it often leads to abnormal vaginal bleeding.
-Majority of women with endometrial cancer are successfully cured with surgery.
-The overall 20 year survival rate is about 80% and the five year survival rate ranges from 74% to 91%.
+The majority of women with endometrial cancer are successfully cured with surgery.
+The over20-year year survival rate is about 80% and the five-year year survival rate ranges from 74% to 91%.
 Recurrences are usually expected within the first three years after treatment.